GoogleCloudPlatform/gcsfuse/docs/semantics.md

 The above example was based on greenfield deployments which assumes starting fresh, where the directories are created from Cloud Storage FUSE.
 If a user unmounts this Cloud Storage FUSE bucket, and then re-mounts it to a different path, the user will see the directory structure correctly in the filesystem because it was originally created by Cloud Storage FUSE.

-However, If a user already has objects with prefixes to simulate a directory structure in their buckets that did not originate from Cloud Storage FUSE, and mounts the bucket using Cloud Storage FUSE, the directories and objects under the directories will not be visible until a user manually creates the directory using mkdir on the local instance.
-This is because with Cloud Storage FUSE, directories are by default not implicitly defined; they exist only if a matching object ending in a slash exists.
+However, If a user already has objects with prefixes to simulate a directory structure in their buckets that did not originate from Cloud Storage FUSE, and mounts the Cloud Storage bucket using Cloud Storage FUSE, then those directories (and the sub-directories and objects under them) will not be visible, which do not have backing Cloud Storage objects.
+This is because with Cloud Storage FUSE, directories are by default not implicitly defined; they exist only if a matching Cloud Storage object ending in a slash exists.

+**Note**: These backing objects for directories are special 0-byte objects, which are placeholders for directories, and can only be created either with Cloud Storage Fuse using mkdir command or other Cloud clients e.g. Cloud Web UI.

-So if a user has the following objects in their Cloud Storage buckets, that were not originally created via Cloud Storage FUSE (for example created by uploading a local directory using ``` gsutil cp -r``` command)
+Let us assume the user has the following objects in their Cloud Storage bucket (for example created by uploading a local directory using ``` gsutil cp -r``` command),

-- A/
+- A/ (no backing object on Cloud Storage bucket)
 - A/1.txt
-- A/B/
+- A/B/ (no backing object on Cloud Storage bucket)
 - A/B/2.txt
-- C/
+- C/ (no backing object on Cloud Storage bucket)
 - C/3.txt

-then mounting the bucket and running ```ls``` to see its content will not show any files until the directories A/, A/B/, and C/ are created on the local filesystem using the ```mkdir``` command.
+Then, mounting the bucket and running ```ls``` to see its content will not show any files until either the directories A/, A/B/, and C/ get their backing Cloud Storage objects or `--implicit-dirs` flag is set in Cloud Storage Fuse mount command.

-This is the default behavior, unless a user passes the ```--implicit-dirs``` flag.

 **Using ```--implicit-dirs``` flag:**